jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### HTTP Method

 The HTTP Method allows interaction through HTTP calls.
-This allows developers to expose an API for the CPAB to call, and their UDL could run anywhere - within the CPA Pod, another Pod in the K8s cluster, or even outside of the K8s cluster.
+This allows developers to expose an API for the CPAB to call and their UDL could run anywhere - within the CPA Pod, another Pod in the K8s cluster, or even outside of the K8s cluster.
 The only requirement for this is that it must expose HTTP endpoints that can recieve and respond to HTTP calls.